toybreaker/jeancouteau/_posts/2012-04-01-decoding-the-body-language-of-the-balinese.md

 Although he is an inherently social being, the Balinese is very reluctant to talk while he eats.

-Therefore he eats fast; unlike the Frenchman, who seems to talk only when he eats.
+Therefore he eats fast, unlike the Frenchman, who seems to talk only when he eats.

 These subtleties show a very different perspective of the Balinese and the Westerner in their very different patterns of social intercourse.